Manage Test Tasks

 All test tasks scheduled to run by the agent must be plain-text Markdown (.md) files placed under the /agent/tasks directory.

-The agent runs all tests in sequence following their natural dependencies.
-The following example demonstrates two chained tests:
+The agent runs all tests in sequence, following their natural dependencies.

 File Location and Structure